Information for All Applicants

 If your educator license has expired, you must reapply for licensure.
 Submit a completed licensure application though OPAL to the Office of Educator Licensure along with one completed and signed fingerprint card or have your prints taken electronically at one of our approved Livescan vendors after submittal and payment of the licensure fee.
 This must be paid at the time of application through our OPAL system.

-If your expired license is a Standard or Professional License, you will need to submit proof of completion of 6 renewal credits as outlined above.
+If your expired license is a Standard or Professional License, you will need to submit proof of completion of 6 renewal credits or 90 professional Development hours as outlined above.

 If your expired license is a Non-Renewable License/Provisional, you will need to submit test scores and/or transcripts showing that any remaining provisions on that license have been satisfied through your OPAL account.